-All staff will be required to read the policy.
-This will be done through the mandatory reads section of Youggle.
-Details of the policy will also be cascaded by managers to staff without access to Youggle.
+All relevant staff will be required to read the policy.
+Details for the policy will be cascaded via managers and the Safeguarding Champions.
 Safeguarding Training will also refer to the policy.

 12. Learning and Development

 Training on Hoarding is available as part of training on Safeguarding.
 YHG is committed to have arrangements in place to ensure effective training of all staff.
 YHG expects all their staff to be trained in children and adult safeguarding at level 1.
 Further levels of training will be determined by the responsibilities set out in job descriptions/role functions and described within the YHG Safeguarding Training Framework.
 The Safeguarding Training Framework is designed to provide the approach for Safeguarding training for YHG.
 Its aim is to ensure that all staff working with children and/or adults are alert to the need to safeguard and promote the welfare of children and adults and are appropriately skilled and competent in carrying out their responsibilities for safeguarding appropriate to their role.